janderssonse/changelog-tag/README.md

 #### Running the Snap

-Currently, the Snap is not published to the official store (not ready for prime time yet).
+Currently, the Snap is not published to the official store.
 So, have a look under [Actions/Artifacts](https://github.com/janderssonse/changelog-tag/actions/) and get the latest build.

-As the Snap is not published on the official Snap store yet, you have to add --devmode flag.
+As the Snap is not published on the official Snap store and still has a problem with [connecting to host SSH-AGENT](https://forum.snapcraft.io/t/examples-of-snap-running-ssh-agent/36044), you have to add --devmode flag.
-I guess --dangerous would work as fine.

 ```shell
 snap install --devmode ./changelog-tag_v0.0.1_amd64.snap